PycraftDeveloper-temp-account/Pycraft/README.md

     pip install pipenv
     pipenv install

+And to start the game:

+    pipenv run python ./Pycraft/main.py

 Here is a short video tutorial explain all this (It’s really not too bad), this is the link to the YouTube video: (youtu.be/DG5YbE-umw0)

 ### Installing the project from GitHub (Method 2)